alexmadrinanfdez/basic-python/README.md

     + `pascal.py`: computes the Pascal triangle.
 Its first row is numbered as zero.
 With and without recursion.
     + `unique_paths.py`: returns the total number of paths that, starting from the top left square of a given grid (which can include obstacles), lead to the bottom right square.
     + `egg_dropping.py`: class of problems in which it is important to find the correct response without exceeding a (low) number of certain failure states.
+    + `roman_numeral.py`: translates from roman numbers to alphanumeric integers.
 - `bit`
     + `basic.py`: miscellaneous, simple and useful bit-wise operations.
     + `kth_bit.py`: operations with the k'th bit.